The Mentor defense stifles Eastlake North

-Mentor sent Eastlake North home scoreless in a 1-0 decision in Ohio girls soccer action on Aug.
-16.
+Mentor’s defense throttled Eastlake North, resulting in a 3-0 shutout in Ohio boys soccer on Aug.
+22.

-Mentor steamrolled in front of Eastlake North 1-0 to begin the final half.
+Mentor drew first blood by forging a 1-0 margin over Eastlake North after the first half.

-The scoreboard was in hibernation in the second half, with neither team scoring.
+The Cardinals hummed like a well-oiled machine through the final half, extending the lead with a 2-0 advantage in the frame.

 We want your feedback on the accuracy and quality of this article.
 Take a 1-minute survey and be registered to win a $25 Visa gift card.